ramiroarga/MDEF/docs/Design-Studio/2 - Design Dialogue I.md

 ![](../images/lluvia.jpeg)

-Then my first intervention came, together with some colleagues that were also interested in food system and waste.
-We decided to collect our food and plastic waste from almost a week and then meet for a dinner and cook collectivelly from all our wastes.
+Then my first intervention came, together with some colleagues that were also interested in the food system and waste.
+We decided to collect our food and plastic waste from almost a week and then meet for dinner and cook collectively from all our wastes.

 ![](../images/zwfood1.JPG)
 ![](../images/zwfood.JPG)